allquixotic/ESOChatMentionsAddon/README.md

 Most of the configuration is documented by pressing `ESC`, go to `Settings`, `Addons`, then `ChatMentions`.
 Hover over configuration items for detailed usage details in a tooltip.

+If you put an `!` (exclamation mark) in front of a custom name you'd like to monitor, it will only notify you if that name occurs on a "word boundary".
+For example, if you add "!de" to your Extras list, you'd be notified for "de nada" but not "delicatessen".
+If you just added "de" to your Extras list, you'd be notified for "delicatessen" also.

 However, there are three chat commands:

  - `/cmadd <name>` - Add `name` to the *temporary* list of extra names to ping on.
 This list is deleted when your client exits, when you type `/reloadui`, or possibly when you zone.